kushidesign/kushi/README.md

 ```
 Detailed documentation on the above classes can be found [here](https://github.com/paintparty/kushi/blob/main/doc/kushi-predefined-classes.css).

-If you pass a class to `sx` that is neither a predefined kushi class or one of your own classes defined with `defclass`, then it will simply be attached to the element's classlist as an unscoped class, exactly as you wrote it.
+If you pass a class to `sx` that is neither a predefined kushi class nor one of your own classes defined with `defclass`, then it will simply be attached to the element's classlist as an unscoped class, exactly as you wrote it.
 You might want to do this to apply classes from some other stylesheet.

 <br>